Klamath Project

 Some 225000 acre of rangeland have been transformed into active farmland through the Klamath Project.
 Of that total, 80000 acre were recovered by draining a portion of Lower Klamath Lake, a shallow marsh straddling the Oregon-California border between the California towns of Dorris and Tulelake.
 Tule Lake was also reduced in size by diverting water from Lost River to the Klamath River.

 Farmers in the project raise barley, alfalfa hay, and other hay, oats, potatoes, and wheat.
 The Klamath Basin is on the Pacific Flyway and the Klamath Basin National Wildlife Refuges Complex is visited by migratory game birds every year.

-The project can be distinguished the Klamath River Hydroelectric Project, which is a set of hydro dams on the mainstem of the Klamath operated by for-profit energy company PacifiCorp.
+The project must be distinguished from the Klamath River Hydroelectric Project, which is a set of hydro dams on the mainstem of the Klamath operated by for-profit energy company PacifiCorp.
 The Link River Dam belongs to both.